platypii/sbt-typescript/README.md

 [![Maven Artifact](https://maven-badges.herokuapp.com/maven-central/com.github.platypii/sbt-typescript/badge.svg)](https://search.maven.org/search?q=g:com.github.platypii%20a:sbt-typescript)

 This sbt plugin compiles the TypeScript code in your Play application to javascript fit for consumption by your average browser and device.
-Leverages the functionality of com.typesafe.sbt:js-engine to run the typescript compiler.

 ## Setup